hbprosper/limits/README.md

-Unlike example1.py, which uses the multi-Poisson model and an input file format in which the entries after the counts are _parameter_ values, rather than estimates thereof, _blimit.py_ uses the _multi-Poisson-gamma_ model, which requires the estimates of the effective integrated luminosities and backgrounds together with their associated uncertainties.
-The idea here is to simplify your life a little if the priors for the effective integrated luminosities and backgrounds is of the form described above (see *example1.py*).
+Unlike example1.py, which uses the multi-Poisson model and an input file format in which the entries after the counts are _parameter_ values, rather than estimates thereof, *blimit.py* uses the _multi-Poisson-gamma_ model, which requires the _estimates_ of the signals and backgrounds together with their associated uncertainties.
+The idea here is to simplify your life a little if the priors for the signal and backgrounds is of the form described above (see *example1.py*).

 The input file for this example contain, not sampled parameters, but rather